Kos-Design/substance_textures_importer/readme.rst

 How-to:
 -------

-`Basic Features & How-to Video tutorial <https://youtu.be/45rky8J_0us>`__
+`Basic Features & How-to Video tutorial (Outdated video) <https://youtu.be/45rky8J_0us>`__

 https://youtu.be/45rky8J_0us

-The panel labeled "Substance Textures Importer" is displayed under the Shader Settings in the Material Tab.
+The panel labeled "Substance Textures Importer" is available via a button in the File > Import menu or the side bar of the Nodes editor (STM tab) and can have a button displayed in the Material Tab if you set it in the addon preferences.
+This will open a panel with a default list of textures names.
 First set the desired target in the 'Target' dropdown list at the top and choose the directory containing the textures files to be imported using the folder selection window or the field under the "Maps Folder" section of the Shader Node Editor Panel.
 After setting the folder, modify the texture maps names ('Color','Roughness'...) to fit your naming pattern, or use the '2-gears' button at the right of the list to attempt to auto-fill the line names if the current material name is detected in the folder content.